Global

 A TRA is a systematic assessment of chemical constituents identified during extractables and leachables testing.
 It connects analytical data with patient exposure to determine whether a substance poses a risk under intended clinical use.

-The result is fully documented in a formal risk assessment report.
+The result is documented in a formal risk assessment report.
 The final report clearly states the toxicological risk conclusion in accordance with ISO 10993-17:2023 requirements.

 Why